 - QuadLock Unit Converter -- instantly convert between different units of measurement

 - Reactor Server -- run your own web portal with this free Apache distro

 - Recuva -- prounounced "recover," this free software recovers deleted files

-- Snapfiles -- One of the largest link collections of free and shareware software updated today without the download gommicks.
-I will point you to the free stuff and you can switch to the shareware.
+- Snapfiles -- One of the largest link collections of free and shareware software updated today without the download gimmicks.
+I will point you to the free stuff, you can switch to shareware.

 - Stellarium -- view celestial objects in your sky on this awesome, free planetarium program.

 - Thunderbird -- The Mozilla supported e-mail client that is also the only free client that you can add encryption.
-Encrytion draws un-wanted attention.
 Other options are dis-posable e-mail accounts.

 - Tor -- You are now free to browse the Internet anonymously.

 - TrueCrypt -- free on-the-fly encryption software for Windows, Mac and Linux

 - Ubuntu Linux -- free Linux distro (based upon Debian) to start you opening doors instead of going through Windows